Geoffrey Dickens: Early life

-Dickens was born in London and fostered until he was eight years old.
+Geoffrey Kenneth Dickens was born on 26 August 1931 in London and fostered until he was eight years old.
 He never had contact with his mother afterwards.
 He was educated at schools at East Lane in Wembley and at Acton Technical College.
 He contracted polio when he was 13, for which he had to spend two years in hospital.

 During his youth Dickens became a heavyweight boxer, sparring with Don Cockell and Henry Cooper.
 He had 60 bouts, of which he won 40.
 He worked as an Aviation Design Draughtsman at BSP Industries in Borehamwood, Herts, whom he represented as a talented goalkeeper; he became a member of St Albans Rural District Council from 1967 to 1974, and was its chairman in 1970–71.
 He also was a member of Hertfordshire County Council in 1970–1975.

-In 1972 Dickens was awarded the Royal Humane Society's Testimonial on Vellum after he saved two boys and a man from drowning in the sea off Majorca.
+In 1972 Dickens was awarded the Royal Humane Society's Testimonial on Vellum after he saved two boys and a man from drowning in the sea off Mallorca.